jox-it/jox-it/README.md

 **Process automation for complex IT environments.**

-JOX is a Java-based job scheduler and workflow engine, in productive use since 2001 — originally built for billing automation at Talkline GmbH, today running at [freenet DLS GmbH](https://www.freenet.ag/) and in further projects across industries.
+JOX is a Java-based job scheduler and workflow engine.
+It runs processes unchanged across DEV, UAT and production, coordinates distributed execution through the database, and keeps every run fully traceable.

+In productive use since 2001.

 ---